AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 `AFL_TESTCACHE_SIZE`.

-There should be one main fuzzer (`-M main-$HOSTNAME` option) and as many secondary fuzzers (e.g. `-S variant1`) as you have cores that you use.
+There should be one main fuzzer (`-M main-$HOSTNAME` option) and as many secondary fuzzers (e.g., `-S variant1`) as you have cores that you use.
 Every -M/-S entry needs a unique name (that can be whatever), however, the same -o output directory location has to be used for all instances.